-Administrative histories of the University of Missouri System (UM-System) offices and University of Missouri-Columbia (UMC) colleges, schools, departments, and other units will be maintained and updated as time and staff allow.
+Administrative histories of the University of Missouri System (UM-System) offices and University of Missouri-Columbia (UMC) colleges, schools, departments, and other units will be maintained and updated as time and staffing allow.

 University Archives administrative histories serve the dual purpose of providing a reference source for patrons and in assisting University Archives staff members in processing and describing organizational records originating from the UM-System and UMC campus.